Githuber230318/Dark-ISP/README.md

 ```
 The processed npz file was also uploaded to the cloud disk.
 ## 🤖 Training and Evaluation
+Modify the path information in the config files.
 ```python
 python mmdetection_github/tools/train.py mmdetection_github/configs/LOD/VOCmetric/R_Net_denoise_50.py
 ```